 These are the most common reasons for pursuing evictions in Indiana:

-- Nonpayment of Rent – If an Indiana tenant fails to pay rent, then the landlord may issue a 10-Day Notice to Pay after any applicable grace period.
+- Nonpayment of Rent: If an Indiana tenant fails to pay rent, then the landlord may issue a 10-Day Notice To Pay.
 If the tenant still does not pay, then the landlord can start eviction proceedings.

 It is illegal for landlords to evict tenants in retaliation or for discriminatory reasons.